 CollaboratorsMolonglo Group (client), PBS (builder), Oculus (landscape), Arup (ESD), Design Office (interior fit-out) and Clear (graphic design)

-From the architect.
+Text description provided by the architects.
 The Nishi Sales Suite and Gallery has been designed for the Molonglo Group, in conjunction with OCULUS, as a permanent art gallery and exhibition space.
 The first incarnation is a sales suite for Nishi Apartments in New Acton Canberra.
 The gallery layout has been designed to be as flexible as possible, anticipating different and changing future uses such as an art gallery, space for an artist in residence or a community function/exhibition pavilion.

 The gallery is in the New Acton precinct, surrounded by highly engineered buildings with precision detail and sophisticated finishes, and adjacent to the heritage listed Acton Hotel.